 The federal government will send the results of your FAFSA to the East West College Financial Aid office within 3 business days of your completing the FAFSA.
 The Financial Aid Office will contact you with any necessary corrections or verification.
-Once valid.
-EWC will then be able to determine your financial aid eligibility.
+Once valid, EWC will then be able to determine your financial aid eligibility which will be provide to you through a financial aid estimation based on the program and personal eligibility.